CloudaYolla/PersonalizePOC/README.md

 Once you have completed this, you can move onto creating and evaluating your first solutions.

-## Validating and Importing Item Metadata [IN Development]

-Amazon Personalize has several algorithms that can give you a result with no metadata.
-However the HRNN-Metadata Algorithm might be an interestesting resource to deploy given your dataset.
-In case it is there is an optional item metadata notebook below.
-It is similar to the process for users and the only algorithm that supports either data type is HRNN-Metadata.

-Open `Validating_and_Importing_Item_Metadata.ipynb` and follow along there to prepare the dataset for the POC/Amazon Personalize.

 ## Creating and Evaluating Your First Solutions